 This question gave the prince an opportunity to tell him of the embarrassment and danger he was in when the horse mounted into the air with him, and how he arrived at last at the Princess of Bengal's palace, and the kind reception he met with there: and how after promising to marry her, he had persuaded her to come with him to Persia.
-'But, sir,' added the prince, 'I have promised that you would not refuse your consent, and have brought her with me on the Indian's horse, to a palace where your majesty often goes; and have left her there, till I could return and assure her that my promise was not in vain.'
+'But, sir,' added the prince, 'I have promised that you would not refuse your consent, and have brought her with me on the Indian horse, to a palace where your majesty often goes; and have left her there, till I could return and assure her that my promise was out of mourning, and make preparations for the prin-cess's entry; that the rejoicings should begin with a grand concert of military music, and that the Indian should be fetched out of prison.
+When the Indian was brought before the sultan, he said to him, 'I secured thy person, that thy life might answer for that of the prince my son, whom, thank Heaven!
+I have found again; go, take your horse, and never let me see your face more.'

-After these words the prince prostrated himself before the sultan to gain his consent, but his father raised him up, embraced him a second time, and said : 'Son, I not only consent to your marriage with the Princess of Bengal, but will go and meet her myself, and thank her for the obligation I am under to her, and will bring her to my palace, and celebrate your wedding this day.'
+After these words the prince prostrated himself before the sultan to gain his consent, but his father raised him up, embraced him a second time, and said: 'Son, I not only consent to your marriage with the Princess of Bengal, but will go and meet her myself, and thank her for the obligation I am under to her, and will bring her to my palace, and celebrate your wedding this day.'